peteroupc/peteroupc.github.io/betadist.md

     - is continuous everywhere, and
     - either returns a constant value in [0, 1] everywhere, or returns a value in [0, 1] at each of the points 0 and 1 and a value in (0, 1) at each other point,

-   and they give the example of 2*p as a probability function that cannot be represented by a Bernoulli factory.
-In the case of constants, they can be represented by a geometric bag that is prefilled with the binary expansion of the constant in question or a binary expansion in which each bit is calculated "on the fly" and as necessary (rather than sampled at random) via the **SampleGeometricBag** algorithm.
+   and they give the example of 2*p* as a probability function that cannot be represented by a Bernoulli factory.
+In the case of constants, they can be represented by a geometric bag&mdash;
+    - that is prefilled with the binary expansion of the constant in question, or
+    - that uses a modified **SampleGeometricBag** algorithm in which the constant's binary expansion's bits are not sampled at random, but rather calculated "on the fly" and as necessary.

 3. If the geometric bag is accepted, fill the unsampled bits of the bag with uniform random bits as necessary to make an `n`-bit number (similarly to **FillGeometricBag** above).

 The beta distribution's probability function at (1) fits these requirements (for `alpha` and `beta` both greater than 1), since it's continuous and never returns 0 or 1 outside of the points 0 and 1, thus it can be simulated by Bernoulli factories and is covered by this general approach.